C.R.A.Z.Y.: Release

 C.R.A.Z.Y. was rejected for competition in the 2005 Cannes Film Festival in April.
 It opened on 75 screens in Quebec on 27 May 2005.
 The film screened at the Toronto International Film Festival in September 2005. and the Marrakech International Film Festival in Morocco in November 2005.
 It played in Toronto theatres in October, and opened in Vancouver on 25 November.

 By the film's screening at the AFI Fest in November 2005, distribution was sold to 40 countries.
 The film never had a general theatrical release in the United States, aside from film festivals.
 U.S. distribution rights issues were posed by the film's use of "Shine On You Crazy Diamond" by Pink Floyd.

 C.R.A.Z.Y. was initially released on DVD in Quebec in October 2005, followed by TVA Films' English-language Canadian DVD in April 2006.
 When Vallée learned the special features on the latter did not have English subtitles, he and TVA Films planned a corrected two-disc English DVD for November.

 In the wake of Vallée's death in December 2021, the film received a special tribute broadcast on the TVA network on December 29.
 It was also added to Quebecor's streaming platform QUB in 2021, and reentered the Canadian box office charts in the winter of 2022.

-In June 2022, the film received its first significant release in the United States, playing selected LGBTQ film festivals before going into wider commercial release.
+In June 2022, the film received its first significant release in the United States from Samuel Goldwyn Films, playing selected LGBTQ film festivals before going into wider commercial release.
+The film received a memorial screening at the 80th Venice International Film Festival in September 2023.

 Reception

 Box office

 In its first two weeks, C.R.A.Z.Y. grossed $2 million in Quebec alone.
 After seven weeks, the provincial gross reached C$3.6 million.
 By October 2005, the film made nearly $6 million in Quebec theatres, placing second in the summer season provincial box office to Star Wars Episode III: Revenge of the Sith.
 By March 2006, the film made over $6.2 million in Canadian theatres.
-By that time, the gross outside of Quebec was $300,000.
+By that time, the gross outside of Quebec was $3,692,417.

 The film finished its run grossing $6.2 million in Quebec alone.
 It was the third highest-grossing film in Quebec in 2005, following Revenge of the Sith and Harry Potter and the Goblet of Fire.